IBM/mr-cassop/docs/docs/roles-management.md

 The changes in the secret are tracked by an annotation which is set by the operator.
 This means manual changes in the cluster are not monitored and will be overwritten when the secret has been changed.

-The operator does not delete roles.
-If a role needs to be deleted, first the corresponding entry should be removed from the secret and then the role should be removed from the cluster itself.
-Deleting the cluster won't remove any users either.
+To delete a role, first set the `delete` field to `true` and update the secret.
+The operator will remove the role from Cassandra.
+After that the corresponding entry in the secret can be removed.